 Norbulingka (2.5 hours): Norbulingka means "Jeweled Garden".
 Constructed as a summer palace for the Dalai Lama, it later served the whole government administration.
 It was built by the 7th Dalai Lama and served both administrative and religious purposes.

-Drepung Monastery (3.5 hours): Drepung Monastery lies in west of Lhasa under Mt.
-Gambo Utse, clustered round by the black mountain, its white grand buildings shining under the sunlight.
-Built in 1416, it is considered as one of the largest monasteries in the six principle monasteries of Gelu Sect in China.
-Drepung Monastery used to be the living palace of Dalai Lamas before the reconstruction of Potala palace (after the 5th Dalai Lamas was bestowed by Qing emperor Qianlong).
+Drepung Monastery (3.5 hours): Drepung Monastery lies in the west of Lhasa under Mt.
+Gambo Utse, clustered around the black mountain, its white grand buildings shining under the sunlight.
+Built-in 1416, it is considered one of the largest monasteries of the six principal monasteries of the Gelu Sect in China.
+Drepung Monastery used to be the living palace of Dalai Lamas before the reconstruction of Potala Palace (after the 5th Dalai Lamas was bestowed by Qing emperor Qianlong).
 The grand Shonton Festival is held in the early part of August every year.
 That is the busiest day there with crowds of people.
 It is an opportunity to enjoy the atmosphere of this festival.

 Day 3: FULL DAY AT LHASA: